ontola/argu-docs/src/2fa.md

 # Two-Factor Authentication

-We ondersteunen de mogelijkheid voor Two-Factor Authentication (2FA).
-Dit houdt in dat je bij het inloggen naast een wachtwoord en mailadres, ook een bevestigingscode van je telefoon moet gebruiken.
-Dit is een extra beveiligingsmaatregel die vooral voor beheerders waardevol is om in te stellen.
+We support the possibility for Two-Factor Authentication (2FA).
+This means that when logging in, in addition to a password and e-mail address, you must also use a confirmation code from your telephone.
+This is an extra security measure that is particularly valuable for administrators to set up.

-Je kunt dit dan zelf aanzetten bij gebruikersinstellingen -&gt; authenticatie.
+You can turn it on in user settings -&gt; authentication.

-Als beheerder kan je per groep verplichten om 2FA te gebruiken.
-Doe dit in groepsinstellingen.
+As administrator you can require each group to use 2FA.
+Do this in group settings.